jorgeavila11/reconhecimentofacialpythonopencv/README.md

 # reconhecimentofacialpythonopencv
-Reconhecimento facial com Python e Opencv
+Reconhecimento facial com Python e Opencv.
+Learn step by step how to use Java and JavaCV to recognize faces from images and the webcam!